0b10/notes/psychology/influence:the-psychology-of-persuasion/README.md

 > In general, when we are unsure of ourselves, when the situation is unclear or ambiguous, when uncertainty reigns, we are most likely to look to and accept the actions of others as correct.

-* The best leaders know how to arrange group conditions to maximise social acceptance;
+* **use lots of social proof**: the greater the degree of social proof, the stronger it is;
-* people look to the behaviours of others in times of **uncertainty**, and are mostly affected by those who are **similar** to themselves;
+* **demonstrate desired behaviour**: people often copy the behaviours of others in times of **uncertainty**, and are mostly affected by those who are **similar** to themselves;
-* people will often go against their best judgement to conform to groups (assuming ideal conditions) -- **pluralistic ignorance**;
+* **leverage [pluralistic ignorance][pluralistic-ignorance]**: people will often go against their best judgement to conform to perceived group opinion -- this is key;
-* social proof can be extremely subtle;
-* sometimes following the majority is a good thing, but it makes you vulnerable.
-Other times it's not a good thing.
+* **leverage diffusion of responsibility**: people are more likely to conform to a group if they feel less responsible;
+* **be subtle**: determine where people seek social proof -- sometimes it's as subtle as a favourite horse in horse racing;
+* **maximise group conditions**: arrange groups to maximise social pressure from fans;
+* **be direct and clear**: if you wish to combat pluralistic ignorance;

 Social proof essentially seeks the conformity of subject to the majority (group or individuals), especially in times of **uncertainty**, *particularly* when the group members are **similar** to the subject.
 Uncertainty causes people to look to the actions of others to determine their own behaviour, and [pluralistic ignorance][pluralistic-ignorance], which plays a key role, is what convinces the subject (particularly when in a group of strangers) to conform, even against their own beliefs (this effect will apply to each member of the group).
 The greater the degree of social proof, the more convincing it is.
 Sometimes social proof is sought by those whose beliefs are diminishing, in a desperate attempt to validate them.

 Other factors besides *uncertainty* and *similarity* can influence behaviour, for example, [diffusion of responsibility][diffusion-of-responsibility], which reduces the responsibility of each group member and makes them less likely to act.

+When describing group arrangements:

+> A forceful leader can reasonably expect, however, to persuade some sizeable proportion of group members.
+Then the raw information that a substantial number of group members has been convinced can, by itself, convince the rest.
+Thus the most influential leaders are those who know how to arrange group conditions to allow the principle of social proof to work maximally in their favour.

 To combat pluralistic ignorance one has to be direct, clear, and directly assign responsibilities, or to challenge fake or erroneous evidence.
 Being direct, countering hard, or by refusing to follow others overcomes these effects.
 It's difficult, because sometimes social proof is very subtle, e.g. betting on a favourite horse.
 The favourite is defined by the total power of bet purchases, which isn't obvious.
 Sometimes you don't even realise that you're following the majority -- *that* makes you vulnerable.